techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 QN=168
 (78)
 When a byte is added to a char, what is the type of the result?

-a. byte
+A. byte

-b. char
+B. char

-c. int
+C. int

-d. short
+D. short
 e.
 You can’t add a byte to a char. f.

-Answer: C
+ANSWER: C
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: